Windows boxes have long been used in residential architecture to provide bright, light filled places for occupants to sit and relax.

 As an Oriel Window is a structural glass construction and there are no framing elements various laminates and glass interlayers can be used within the construction easily.

 Come to the IQ Glass showroom in Amersham to experience a structural glass Oriel Window for yourself.
 The large frameless glass construction is made with three frameless glass sides and a frameless glass roof.
-All glass panes are sealed together using high modular structural silcone.
+All glass panes are sealed together using high modular structural silicone.

 The base is steel which is finished in black back painted glass to both the inside window seat and the exterior for a sleek all glass design.